State of the Union: Fact-checking Obama on the ACA

-President Barack Obama delivers the State of the Union address at the U.S. Capitol in Washington on January 28, 2014.
+President Barack Obama delivers the 2014 State of the Union address.

 "More than 9 million Americans have signed up for private health insurance or Medicaid coverage," President Obama said during last night's State of the Union address.
 In a speech that touched on income inequality, wages, jobs, and the U.S. middle class, Obama touted his signature domestic policy achievement.
 But is that 9 million figure accurate?